zbenmo/humans_thoughts/docs/index.md

     <figcaption>Autoencoder - https://blog.keras.io/building-autoencoders-in-keras.html</figcaption>
 </figure>

-Another approach to learn from unlabelled texts is to "guess" what letter or word comes next.
+Another approach to learn from unlabelled texts is to "guess" what letter or word comes next, or a **language model**.
 Again we turn the data itself into "labels".
 We do not need humans to annotate.

 ``` title="Using the (for free) order of the words in the given texts as the target"
 "The cat sat on the mat."